Concrete Footer Rocky Top TN

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.

-Many parts of residential and light commercial construction use footings, such as home foundations, porch and deck supports, garage slabs, column bases, and pole barn posts.
-A proper Concrete Footer Rocky Top TN matters for any load-bearing element that connects directly to the ground.
+Many residential and light commercial features depend on footings, including house foundations, porch and deck supports, garage slabs, column bases, and posts for pole barns.
+A proper Concrete Footer Rocky Top TN matters for any load-bearing part of a structure that is connected to the ground.

-Soil bearing capacity determines how much surface area a footing must have.
-Weak or loose soils need wider and sometimes deeper bases so the load can be spread out properly.
-A site evaluation or geotechnical report helps identify the correct sizing.
-Anchored Construction & Restoration evaluates soils in Rocky Top to recommend safe dimensions.
+Soil bearing capacity dictates how much surface area a footing needs.
+Weak or loose soils require wider and sometimes deeper bases to spread the load.
+A site evaluation or geotechnical report helps determine the correct sizing.
+Anchored Construction & Restoration assesses soils in Rocky Top to recommend safe dimensions.

 When should an engineer or experienced contractor get involved?